Annise Parker: Career

-City Council
+Houston City Council

-Parker ran unsuccessfully for City Council District C in 1991 and again in 1995, finishing third in the special election for At-Large position 4, the seat vacated by Sheila Jackson Lee after her election to Congress.

-In 1997, Parker prevailed in the runoff election for At-Large position 1 to become Houston's first openly gay elected official.
+Parker ran unsuccessfully for Houston City Council in District C in 1991.
+In 1995, she ran for City Council again, finishing third in a special election for At-Large Position 4 after Sheila Jackson Lee vacated the seat upon her election to Congress.
+In 1997, Parker prevailed in the runoff election for At-Large Position 1 to become Houston's first openly gay elected official.
 She was re-elected twice to the same seat in 1999 and 2001 without being forced to a run-off.
-As a councilmember, she was recognized as "Councilmember of the Year" by the Houston Police Officers Union and earned the "Distinguished Local Elected Official Award" from the Texas Recreational and Park Society.

-City Controller
+Houston City Controller

 In 2003, Parker was elected City Controller.
 She was re-elected in 2005 and 2007 unopposed.
 In addition, Parker also secured a seat for a controller's appointee on the Houston Municipal Pension System Board of Trustees, marking the first time the city's chief financial officer has had any involvement in the pension system."

-Houston mayor
+Mayor of Houston

 2009 election

 In 2009, Parker announced her candidacy for the office of Mayor of Houston in a video posted online to her campaign website.
 She was endorsed by several organizations and campaigned on a platform of better city security and financial efficiency.
-Other people who were in the running for mayor included Houston City Council Member Peter Hoyt Brown and Harris County school board trustee Roy Morales; they were eliminated from the race on November 3, 2009.
-She entered the run-off election with the most votes to face former Houston City Attorney Gene Locke who garnered the second most votes.
-In the general election, the city's primary newspaper endorsed both Parker and Locke.

 During the run-off election, Parker was endorsed by former rival Peter Hoyt Brown.
-The city's primary newspaper, the Houston Chronicle, endorsed Parker over Locke citing her experience.
+The city's primary newspaper, the Houston Chronicle, endorsed Parker, citing her experience.
 Parker was elected mayor on December 12, 2009, and assumed office on January 2, 2010.
 Houston became the largest U.S. city ever to have an openly gay individual serve as mayor.
 After the election, Parker declared that the top priorities of her administration would be improving transportation, balancing the city's budget, and selecting a new police chief.

 2011 election

-In the 2011 election, Parker won a second term as Houston's Mayor by defeating Fernando Herrera, Jack O'Connor, Dave Wilson, Kevin Simms, and Amanda Ulman without a runoff.
+In the 2011 election, Parker won a second term as Houston's mayor by defeating Fernando Herrera, Jack O'Connor, Dave Wilson, Kevin Simms, and Amanda Ulman without a runoff.

 2013 election

-In November 2013, Parker won a third term as Houston's Mayor by winning 57.22% of the vote, making a runoff unnecessary.
+In November 2013, Parker won a third term as Houston's mayor by winning 57.22% of the vote, making a runoff unnecessary.

-Parker was succeeded on January 2, 2016, by state legislator Sylvester Turner, who became the city's second African American mayor.